MindfulStudio/frontend/README.md

 ## 📑 Project Structure

 <details>
-  <summary>The main folders and files of the project are organized as follows:
+  <summary>Main folder and files of the project
 </summary>

 ### Overview of the main folders and their purposes: